-As part of the ‘Building Collective Resilience’ project (which is co-funded by the European Union), ASSITEJ International is seeking 4 lead researchers to help us collect and disseminate data, information, practices, ideas, and solutions around the themes of: Access to TYA, Dissemination of TYA, Diversity within TYA, and the Value of TYA.
+As part of the ‘Building Collective Resilience’ project (which is co-funded by the European Union), ASSITEJ International is seeking a lead researcher to help us collect and disseminate data, information, practices, ideas, and solutions around the Value of TYA.

 This pilot research package is to be completed between now and 31st December 2024.

-This open call seeks to appoint 4 lead-researchers to each lead 1 of the main streams of the research package.
+This open call seeks to appoint a lead-researcher to lead Stream 5 of the research package.
 We are seeking help from:

 - Individual / independent researchers;